From Ohio History Central

 Lincoln also entered into politics.
 In 1832, he ran for a seat in the Illinois House of Representatives, but he lost the election.
 Politically, Lincoln supported the Whig Party.
 He tried again in 1834.
 He was successful in his bid and served in the Illinois House until 1842.
 In 1836, Lincoln successfully passed the Illinois bar exam.
 From 1842 to 1846, he practiced law.
 In 1846, Illinois voters elected Lincoln to the United States House of Representatives.
 He was an opponent of the Mexican-American War.
 He also supported the Wilmot Proviso, which would have prohibited slavery in any territory that the United States acquired from Mexico in the war.
 While many Illinois residents agreed with Lincoln on slavery's expansion, they disagreed with his views on the Mexican-American War.
 He failed to win reelection in 1848.

 For the next several years, Lincoln practiced law.
 He became one of the most respected attorneys in Springfield, the capital of Illinois.
 National events brought Lincoln back to the political arena during the mid-1850s.
 He strongly opposed the Kansas-Nebraska Act of 1854.
 Because of his views on slavery's expansion, Whig Party members selected Lincoln as their candidate for the United States Senate in 1855.
-The Illinois legislature chose the Democratic Party's candidate, although the Democrat shared Lincoln's views of the Kansas-Nebraska Act.
+He did not become a senator because the Illinois legislature chose the Democratic Party's candidate.
 In 1856, Lincoln declared himself a member of the newly established Republican Party.
-Lincoln's old party, the Whig Party, had collapsed in the early 1850s.
+Lincoln's former party, the Whig Party, had collapsed in the early 1850s.

 Lincoln acquired a national reputation in 1858.
 In that year, Lincoln was the Illinois Republican Party's candidate for the United States Senate.
 The Democratic Party nominated the incumbent senator, Stephen Douglas.
 The two men participated in seven debates.
 Lincoln argued that the United States could not survive with half of the nation allowing slavery and the other half opposing this institution.
-Lincoln contended that African Americans were human beings and that they deserved their freedom.
-However, he never claimed that African Americans should have equal rights with whites.
-Douglas championed popular sovereignty and accused Lincoln of believing that African Americans were equal to whites.
+Lincoln contended that African-Americans were human beings and that they deserved their freedom.
+However, he never claimed that African-Americans should have equal rights with whites.
+Douglas championed popular sovereignty and accused Lincoln of believing that African-Americans were equal to whites.
 Douglas retained his seat.
 These debates were reported upon by newspapers across the United States.
-Thanks to this press coverage, Lincoln and his views became well known across the United States, and made Lincoln well respected by many Northerners.
+Thanks to this press coverage, Lincoln and his views became well known across the United States, and gained Lincoln the respect of many Northerners.

 Lincoln won the election against the other three candidates.
 Many Northern voters agreed that slavery should not expand, and many of these people also agreed with Lincoln that the federal government could not end slavery where it already existed but that it could prohibit slavery in new territories and states.
 In 1860, the North had a population of approximately twenty-three million people to the South's nine million.
 Southerners divided their support between Breckinridge and Bell, while Northerners generally rejected these two candidates.
 Douglas provided the only real opposition to Lincoln in the North, but most Northern voters preferred Lincoln's views.
 With such a wide difference in population, the North controlled the Electoral College and gave Lincoln the victory in the election.